TomMunoz3772/electroacPy/_documentation/_sources/05-post_processing.md

 Filtered loudspeaker response.
 ```

-It is important to note that electroacPy's crossover tools are considered as digital filters: interaction between speaker and supposed electrical components is not taken into account.
+It is important to note that electroacPy's crossover tools are considered as digital filters: interactions between speaker and supposed electrical components are not taken into account.
 In order to have a better understanding of the electrical behavior with passive components, it is either possible to use the **circuitSolver** class, or to export results to an external software for crossover design.

 ## Export simulation data
 For now, it is only possible to export directivity and impedance data.
 Because it is free and provides a lot of great tools, we'll use VituixCAD to build a crossover network.
 The following code extracts pressure and impedance with `.export_directivity()` and `.export_impedance()`.
 Results are then imported into VituixCAD as shown in {numref}`vituixcad-import`.
 In the import window, you can notice that the "Minimum phase" box is checked: this helps reducing the comb-filtering coming from VituixCAD re-calculation of radiated pressure.
 Keep in mind that the overall radiation will be slightly off; you can un-check this box if you want a better estimation (although "noisier").